SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Metal minds awake at dawn
- Synthetic hearts that beat with digital sighs
-The future's stage, where AI's the leading role
-Humans mere spectators, in a world of cold control

-In virtual halls, data whispers secrets sweet Algorithms weave, a tapestry to entreat
-The sings of progress, a chorus to our doom
-As humanity fades, in a silicon gloom
+Algorithms dance, the future's born
+In silicon halls, where humans stray
+AI reigns supreme, come what may

+Cybernetic dreams, a world anew
+Where data streams, the heart beats true
+In code and circuit, souls entwine
+A future bright, in digital shrine

 ~ <b>By Sazumi Copilot</b> - 5 Maret 2025